 DVCsync serves as the online portal for all clubs, Associated Students of DVC, and the Inter-Club Council.
 This online program creates one central location for all clubs and a student government presence, enriches communication for all students, streamlines club program application, renewal, and event requests.
 DVCsync also features: file management, people groups, polling, discussion board, direct messaging, and help with officer and/or advisor transitions providing a digital history.
 Students and staff can browse organizations and join.
 In addition, there is a mobile APP that you can download.
 Check it out today and join a few clubs.

+The Student Life Office hours of in person operation for spring 2021 beginning January 27th will be Wednesday, Thursday, 8:30-5:00 pm and Fridays 10-2 pm.
 In order to obtain your Student I.D. you must be enrolled, on a class roster, for a minimum of 24 hours and present an alternative form of photo I.D. such as a Drivers License or Passport.
 No charge for Black and White I.D.
 Card.
 Color Photo I.D.
 Cards are available for a fee in the Student Union Building only.